gsa-archived/eoc/_posts/2024-4-10-ipa-opportunity.md

 ---
-title: Calling Mid to Senior-level Evidence Experts for a Year-long IPA on the OMB’s Evidence Team
+title: Calling Evidence Experts for a Year-long IPA with the Evidence Team
 layout: post
 date: April 16, 2024
 author: The Evidence Team, OMB
-excerpt: Are you a mid- to senior-level professional passionate about using evidence and evaluations to inform programs and policies...
+excerpt: Are you a mid to senior-level professional passionate about using evidence and evaluations to inform programs and policies...
-aria: Calling Mid- to Senior-level Evidence Experts for a Year-long IPA on the OMB’s Evidence Team
+aria: Calling Evidence Experts for a Year-long IPA with the Evidence Team
 tags: Evaluation Evidence-Act
 filters: evaluation evidence-act
 permalink: /calling-evidence-experts-for-a-year-long-ipa/